 This page will be updated with pertinent information for FMFCD staff regarding COVID-19, and will be include most of what is posted on the employee intranet.

 As you are aware, the novel coronavirus (COVID-19) continues to spread globally, including within the United States.
-As of 3/16/20, there are two confirmed cases within Fresno County, and cases in the neighboring counties of Tulare (2) and Madera (1).
+There are confirmed cases and deaths within Fresno County, and in the neighboring counties of Tulare and Madera.
 The District is committed to doing its part to keep employees and the community safe, and will make changes to the way it does business based upon changing community conditions.
 Updates to what we do, how we do it, and where we do it from, will be posted here over the next several weeks.

 A new ‘COVID-19 Risk Minimization and Outreach Response Plan’ is ready, and will be updated as needed.
 The most current version will be posted here.
 Each version will be dated so you know whether you’re looking at the most recent one.

 The Centers for Disease Control and Prevention (CDC) maintains a website with an updated list of locations of confirmed COVID-19 cases within the United States.
 The District is in regular communication with the Fresno County Department of Public Health, which is working closely with the California Department of Public Health (CDPH) and the CDC.

 SUPPORT FOR EMPLOYEES If you are ill and need medical attention, first call your medical provider for specific guidance.
 Talk to your Supervisor or Manager if you aren’t feeling well and stay home if you are sick (talk to your medical provider about obtaining medical certification).
 The District is tracking State and federal legislation regarding compensation for people diagnosed with COVID-19, that could supersede or augment what is in the District’s plan.